rasmusab/officialcocktails/officialcocktails.com/content/cocktails/brandy_crusta.md

 ![](/cocktail-images/brandy_crusta.jpeg)

-## Directions for how to make a Brandy crusta
+## Directions for how to make the Brandy crusta

 To make a Brandy Crusta drink: